-Before applying for a HARP loan, it is important to determine if you meet the program’s requirements.
+Before applying for the HARP refinance loan program, it is important to determine if you meet the program’s eligibility requirements.
 Although the financial criteria for HARP qualification are quite flexible, other requirements are rather narrow in scope.

 HARP loans are available for primary residences, second homes, and investment properties.